eggrollofchaos/go_batch_test_script/README.md

     - **Serial:** A line is printed for each test run (e.g., `Test run 1/100: TestBasic: ...
 PASSED (1s)`).
     - **Parallel:** A global `[Overall: ...]` monitor prints total progress.
 Individual worker progress and failures are also printed as they happen.
       - Global monitoring process reports on a 10s interval (poll) and/or every 10% (milestone).
 If no test runs were completed within a 10s interval, it snoozes up to 2 times before the next report.
-      - Individual worker progress reporting intervals are determined by chunk size, which is calculated from batch configuration parameters.
+      - Load balancing is handled by chunk size, which is calculated from batch configuration parameters.
+Each process (worker) handles one chunk.
+      - Individual worker progress reporting interval is set by batch configuration (`-g` flag), with a maximum of (chunk size / 2).
 3. **Final summary:** A report card for the entire batch.
     - `Total test executions`: The total number of individual `go test` runs.
     - `Not run`: Tests that couldn't be found (e.g., typo in test name).
 Very pesky one as it usually failed silently, but no more -- these are called out prominently.